AddChew/CS50X/README.md

 # Top2VecApp
 Top2VecApp is a desktop application, offering topic modelling capabilities based on [Top2Vec](https://github.com/ddangelov/Top2Vec) algorithm.

 ## Video Demo
-Please refer [here]() for a video demo of the application in action
+Please refer [here]() for a video demo of the application in action.

 ## How the application works
 placeholder

 ## Design choices
 The following issues were considered when building the application.

 #### Desktop vs web application?
 Initially, it was conceived for Top2VecApp to be a web application.
-Reason being that a web application does not require any prior setup on the users' end (i.e. the user does not need to install anything to run the application).
-All a user needs is an internet access and a web browser to use a web application.
-But resource constraints (i.e. insufficient RAM) on Heroku web server made this approach infeasible.
+This is because a web application does not require any prior setup from the users's end (i.e. the user need not install anything to run the application; all he needs is internet access and a web browser).
+But resource constraints (i.e. insufficient RAM) on Heroku cloud platform made this infeasible.

-As such, Top2VecApp pivoted towards being a desktop application.
+As such, Top2VecApp pivoted from being a web application to being a desktop application.
+This is because local machines have significantly more computing power and memory as compared to cloud platforms (i.e. Heroku) and hence can better handle the payload incurred by Top2VecApp.
+Another reason why Top2VecApp became a desktop application is because user input cannot be trusted.
+Top2VecApp might behave in unexpected ways

 #### Native desktop application vs embedded web application?
 #### Threading
 #### File download vs email?